WWE Rumors: After The ‘Superstar Shakeup’ And Fan Petition, Braun Strowman Is Set For A Huge Push

 Braun Strowman Petition Backfires As Huge Feud Develops With Roman Reigns

-The WWE network have been building Braun Strowman for some time.
+The WWE network has been building Braun Strowman for some time.
 Around the turn of the year we saw Strowman chasing Sami Zayn around the arena for weeks before actually facing him in the ring.
 That encounter finished with Strowman attacking Zayn whilst he was passed out on a stretcher.
 This week’s Raw saw Strowman dish out some of the same to WWE anti-hero Roman Reigns.

 As Give Me Sport reports, Strowman interrupted Reigns during an interview.
 To the delight of those watching the “Big Dog” was “thrown around like a rag doll.”
 Strowman attacked Reigns whilst he was on a stretcher receiving medical attention, and eventually overturned an ambulance with Reigns inside.
 WWE fan Jennifer Kuchler was so upset by the segment that she started a petition demanding that Strowman be sacked.
 Jennifer later withdrew the petition after speaking to someone from the WWE, who presumably explained that this is wrestling entertainment, not real life.

-Whilst the Braun Strowman petition got plenty of news coverage, only 2300 members of the WWE universe signed the petition.
+While the Braun Strowman petition got plenty of news coverage, only 2300 members of the WWE universe signed the petition.
 What the segment does show is that the WWE has major plans for Braun Strowman and Roman Reigns is right at the center of them.
 We were teased with a major feud between Reigns and Strowman on the run up to WrestleMania 33, but you can be sure that this feud will form a major part of Monday Night Raw’s programming as we build towards the 2017 SummerSlam.

 SummerSlam is the WWE’s second most important PPV event after WrestleMania, and it seems Strowman will have a huge role to play.
 It would not be surprising to see Roman Reigns vs. Braun Strowman in a championship match at SummerSlam.
 Monday’s segment between Reigns and Strowman is the biggest, and most spectacular, promo that WWE have run for a number of years.
 They will not waste that build up on a minor feud.
 This one is set for a full-blown heel vs face feud that will run for a long time, perhaps all the way to WrestleMania 34.